Has smallpox been eradicated?

 What still isn’t solved?

-It is worth remembering that 1980's 0 (eradicated 1980) is not guaranteed to hold: comparable gains elsewhere have stalled or reversed once attention moved on.
+Worth remembering: the 0 (eradicated 1980) recorded in 1980 is not guaranteed to hold — comparable gains elsewhere have stalled or reversed once attention moved on.